CAADO/DH-W4/notes.md

 Pivot table charts are interesting for this.
 What do I need to understand this? probably basic subject matter knowlege, and some data cleaning, if we're being honest.
 Playing with blind data is kinda fun, but not very historically useful.

+onto the r stuff

+the r script seemed to fail, but I was able to get it to load the data anyway through selection, so maybe it did work?

+errors everywhere, but it seems to be working fine, so...

+trying a couple of fixes, my R seems to be missing some installs.